The Beat Generation (film): Plot

-Coincidentally, the case of 'The Aspirin Kid' is assigned to Culloran and his partner, Baron (Jackie Coogan).
+Coincidentally, the case of 'The Aspirin Kid' is assigned to Culloran and his partner, Baron.
 Culloran is a twice married man whose first marriage has made him suspicious of women.
-They have a suspect, a beatnik called Art Jester (James Mitchum) who fits a description of 'The Aspirin Kid' but his alibi checks out.
+They have a suspect, a beatnik called Art Jester who fits a description of 'The Aspirin Kid' but his alibi checks out.

 Hess/Garrett calls Culloran at the police station, and lures him to a rendezvous at a night club by promising to turn himself in.
-Instead of coming to the club, though, he goes to Culloran's home and attacks his wife, Francee (Fay Spain), also telling her his name is Arthur Garret.
+Instead of coming to the club, though, he goes to Culloran's home and attacks his wife, Francee, also telling her his name is Arthur Garret.
 Culloran becomes obsessed with catching the rapist on his own without telling his colleagues that his wife has been raped.
 Francee later finds out she is pregnant.
 The possibility that the child may have been fathered by the rapist sows discord between the Cullorans, and stokes Detective Culloran's obsession with avenging the rape.
 The couple argue over their ambivalence about the child and Francee's desire to have an abortion, leading Francee to turn to Baron's wife first, and then Baron for advice.

-Garrett persuades Jester to try to throw Culloran off the track by committing a similar attack on a woman named Georgia Altera (Mamie Van Doren) at a time when Garrett couldn't possibly be involved.
+Garrett persuades Jester to try to throw Culloran off the track by committing a similar attack on a woman named Georgia Altera at a time when Garrett couldn't possibly be involved.
 But the cops know that Garrett is their man.
 Jester and Altera fall for each other.

 At a party near the beach, the deranged Culloran attempts to capture Garrett.
 After an elaborate scuba-diving chase sequences, Culloran captures and beats up Garrett coming close to killing him before Baron intervenes.
 Culloran comes to his senses and returns to Francee, who gives birth.